m-sanjai-183/LeetCode-Journey/Day 3 - 2. Add Two Numbers/Notes.md

-Notes - LeetCode 2: Add Two Numbers
+Notes — LeetCode 2: Add Two Numbers

 1. Main Idea

 The numbers are stored in reverse order, so we can add them from left to right just like normal column addition.

-Example:
+Example
 l1 = [2,4,3]  → 342
 l2 = [5,6,4]  → 465